 How to properly brush your teeth and make your mouth fresh and clean

-The process starts with the choice of the right size of toothbrush that neither stretches your mouth or gives a feeling of emptiness.
+The process starts with choosing the right size toothbrush that neither stretches your mouth or gives a feeling of emptiness.
 A good toothbrush has got soft and round-ended nylon bristles.
 An important aspect is how you angle and incline the toothbrush over the edges and the inside of your teeth frame.

 Now, placing the brush against your tongue, brush gently from the back to the front until any white plaque on the tongue clears up.
-This method ensures that both the tongue and each tooth in the mouth gets the full advantage of your toothbrush bristles.
+This method ensures that both the tongue and each tooth in the mouth get the full advantage of your toothbrush bristles.

 Rinse your mouth with a generous amount of clean water, and smile in front of the mirror and see that white sparkle you got right there.

 The number of times to brush teeth

-Teeth should be cleaned at least twice in a day.
-First thing in the morning and especially before going to bed in the evening.
+Teeth should be cleaned at least twice a day—first thing in the morning and especially before going to bed in the evening.
 However, if you can, thrice a day is the best, as it ensures that any food residue is cleared away from the mouth.
 Brushing three times per day will keep off bacteria and plaque from building up.

 The time it takes to brush teeth

 It is recommended that teeth should be cleaned for about three minutes each time, spending at least 30 seconds on each section of about three teeth.

 Brushing teeth properly to enhances the overall health of an individual.
-Plaque, a thin white-yellow film of bacteria that sticks to the teeth is one of the leading causes of gum disease and dental cavities.
-If ignored for long, plaque and debris in between teeth can be a predisposition to tooth decay, premature aging of teeth and eventual tooth loss.
+Plaque, a thin white-yellow film of bacteria that sticks to the teeth, is one of the leading causes of gum disease and dental cavities.
+If ignored for long, plaque and debris between teeth can predispose to tooth decay, premature aging of teeth, and eventual tooth loss.

 While at it, you should replace your toothbrush after every three months.
 A toothbrush that has got worn out or with bent bristles is no longer useful.
 Next time you are brushing your teeth, remember the circular motion method.
 It is never too late to re-learn!